What is osteopenia?

 Exercise is also important in maintaining strong bones, because bone forms and remodels in response to physical stress.
 Weight-bearing exercises such as walking, hiking, and dancing are all good choices to prevent osteopenia.
 Adding exercise with light weights or elastic bands can help the bones in the upper body.
 Talk to your health professional or a physical therapist about starting an exercise program.

 In addition to diet and exercise, quitting smoking and avoiding excessive use of alcohol, caffeine and sodas will also lessen your risk of bone loss.

 There are medications available to treat bone thinning, but these are more commonly used if you have osteoporosis.
 Medications that may be used for osteopenia include bisphosphonates, raloxifene, and hormone replacement.

-What therapies does Dr. Weil recommend for osteopenia?
+What therapies does Dr. Weil recommend?

 - Get enough calcium.
 Choose high quality, organic dairy products such as yogurt and milk.
 Eat more sardines (with bones), dark green vegetables like collard greens, bok choy and broccoli, whole soy products like tofu, and calcium-fortified soy milk and orange juice.
 Consider taking a calcium supplement if you are not eating at least three servings of dairy per day and/or calcium-fortified foods, if you are postmenopausal or if you have a family history of osteoporosis.